Ahead of the Supreme Court’s Roe decision, social media is rife with anti-abortion misinformation

 All the while, abortion-rights advocates are steeling themselves for whatever comes next.
 Many worry that, in a post-Roe future, the medical surveillance and criminalization of abortion seekers will increase as a direct result of unreliable abortion-related information—and so too, they fear, will the number of deaths of pregnant people.

-“A lot of young women don’t have accurate and adequate information about the natural processes of reproduction and don’t know how to access the right care in many of the states where abortion will become illegal if this [Supreme Court draft] opinion goes forward as written,” says Louise P. King, director of reproductive bioethics at the Harvard Medical School Center for Bioethics.

-“If they have no access to relevant information about where they could go to get care, in the context of abortion, the ultimate consequence is that people are going to die.”
+“A lot of young women don’t have accurate and adequate information about the natural processes of reproduction and don’t know how to access the right care in many of the states where abortion will become illegal if this [Supreme Court draft] opinion goes forward as written,” says Dr. Louise P. King, director of reproductive bioethics at the Harvard Medical School Center for Bioethics.
+“If they have no access to relevant information about where they could go to get care, in the context of abortion, the ultimate consequence is that people are going to die,” she says.

 “I’ve certainly been duped, and I’m an expert”